A fast Monte Carlo scheme for additive processes and option pricing: Overview of the MC method for additive process

 where

 The case with no shift ($a=0$) is the Hilbert transform: it has been considered in several studies in the financial literature on MC pricing \citep[see e.g.,][]{chen2012simulating,BallottaKyriakou2014}.
-In the Hilbert transform case, the singularity in zero in the integration should be taken into account as a Cauchy principal value; as already emphasized by \citet{BallottaKyriakou2014}, the method could be not robust enough for applications in the financial industry: they have suggested a regularization technique that introduces an additional error source, while the Lewis method we consider here is exact.
+In the Hilbert transform case, the singularity in zero in the integration should be taken into account as a Cauchy principal value; as already emphasized by \citet{BallottaKyriakou2014}, the method could be not robust enough for applications in the financial industry: they have suggested a regularization technique that introduces an additional error source, while the Lewis method we consider here is exact (cf. also figure \ref{figure:error_digital} for a comparison between the CDF error with Lewis formula and the Hilbert trasform method).

-In the following, we focus on $a > 0$: this is a default choice in the equity case \citep[see e.g.,][Section 7.4, p.26]{lee2001implied} because $p_t^+\geq p_t^-$ is consistent with the negative equity skew.
+In the following, we focus on $a > 0$: this is a default choice in the equity case because $p_t^+\geq p_t^-$ is consistent with the negative equity skew \citep[see e.g.,][Section 7.4, p.26]{Lee2004option}.
 We derive an approximation formula and its error bounds (in sections \ref{subsection::error_CDF} and \ref{subsection::error_sources}).
 Similar results hold for $a<0$.

 We approximate the Fourier transform with a discrete Fourier transform $ \hat{P}(x) $

 where $h$ is the step size in the Fourier domain and ${ N }$ is the number of points in the grid. \\

 To implement the MC method, we need the CDF function for a large number of values in a regular grid with step size $\gamma$.
 An algorithm that is computationally efficient is the fast Fourier transform \citep[see][for a detailed analysis of the method in derivative pricing]{Lee2004option}: it involves Toeplitz matrix-vector multiplication \citep[see e.g.,][ch.12]{NumericalRecipes1989} and relies on an additional requirement for $N$, whose simplest choice is $N = 2^M$ with $M\in \mathbb{N}$; hereinafter, we consider an $N$ within this set.
 The main advantage of the method is that the computational complexity of the FFT is $O(N \log_2 N)$ when computing one time-increment.
 Moreover, with an FFT, it holds the relationship